fergiemcdowall/pumbledb/README.md

 #Pumble

-Pumble is a simple and powerful NOSQL database written for Node.js using LevelDB.
+Pumble is a simple and powerful NOSQL database server written for Node.js using [LevelUP](https://github.com/rvagg/node-levelup/).

 ##Installation